MariuszKrzanowski/demo-long-polling/README.md

 For demo purpose JavaScript code based on GIST [https://gist.github.com/jfsiii/034152ecfa908cf66178](https://gist.github.com/jfsiii/034152ecfa908cf66178) is used.
 To reuse that part of code check 3rd license first.
 When I wrote an article I could not find any license in GIST file.

+## The application and code review

+The application is presented and main concept is presented on my YouTube channel.
+The title of video is [[EN] Long Polling Demo - Raw Video](https://www.youtube.com/watch?v=SB4dgHnGEko).